 Adapter-based designs let a team reuse pretrained components and train fewer parameters.
 Joint training exposes more parameters and modalities to optimization, raising data, compute, and stability requirements.
 Choose from measured target-task quality, budget, and controllability rather than assuming one family wins.

-Here's how different modality inputs flow through their respective encoders:
+Different modality inputs flow through separate encoders:

 The connector determines what evidence the decoder receives.
 If this step throws away spatial detail or its alignment training fails, the decoder may sound fluent while grounding poorly in the input.